-When starting a towing business as an LLC, you must hire a registered agent service.
-A towing company needs a registered agent because they have to be available during business hours to accept legal documents on behalf of the company.
+When you start a towing business as an LLC, you must hire a registered agent service.

 A registered agent is someone who agrees to receive legal documents and correspondence on behalf of your tow truck business.

-You can hire a registered agent service or an individual to be your company's registered agent.
+You can either hire a premium registered agent service or an individual as your company's agent.

 The cost of setting up an LLC varies from state to state but can typically range from $50-$500.

-There may also be annual fees associated with maintaining your LLC, even in the automotive towing industry.
+Annual fees may also be associated with maintaining your LLC, even in the automotive towing industry.